 When experiencing any computer error, it is essential to isolate the source of the issue initially.
 This will help you better understand what to fix and where to start.

-Memory Management is the process of handling memory use in a computer.
+Memory management in Windows plays a crucial role in making sure your OS works nicely.
+From the name itself, memory management manages your system memory.
 Computer memory stores all the information needed using integrated circuits.
 The data can be temporarily stored within the Random-Access Memory (RAM) or permanently in the Read-Only Memory (ROM).

 - Your machine is currently running Windows 10